fevangelou/mytop/README.md

 It is not a half-baked todo-when-I-get-the-time fork.

 As a day & night sysadmin, I use mytop daily.
-My gradual switch to Ubuntu Server 24.04 however left me with Innotop, which simply does not work right (especially when it comes to explaining queries).
+My gradual switch to Ubuntu Server 24.04 however left me with Innotop, which simply does not work right (especially when it comes to explaining queries - plus it never "clicked" as you had to configure it for basic usage).
 As such, forking mytop was the only sensible thing to do.
 And as long as I'm active as a sysadmin (17+ years already), I'll keep it updated.

 Yes, it has been "vibe coded" with the help of Anthropic's Claude (Perl was never my domain), but I have tested it extensively and since it's a daily tool for me, I'm gonna keep on maintaining it, as well as examine a possible rewrite to amother language.